Position

 Q: Where can I buy Junifer Redcurrant bushes in the UK?

 A: Junifer Redcurrant bushes are available from local garden centres and can also be purchased online from reputable nurseries specialising in fruiting plants.
-When buying, choose a healthy plant with strong roots for the best growing results.
+Choose a healthy plant with strong roots for the best growing results when buying.

 Q: When is the best time to plant a Junifer Redcurrant bush?